axel-springer-kugawana/skulletorjs/README.md

 **Be careful**, `end` and `disapear` are two different concepts.
 When `end` is called, the skeletor is asked to finish, but the promise will only be resolved when all middlewares release.
-For instance, with `applyFadeOut` middleware, the skeletor could end but will disapear only when fadeout is terminated.
+For instance, with `applyFadeOut` middleware, the skeleton loader could end but will disapear only when fadeout is terminated.

 ### Example with React adapter